 This test I believe needs a little clarification.
 The Apogee quartet did very well with a figure of 121.55dB and the AudioFuse at 117dB.
 The RME Babyface Pro only scores 109dB which we believe could be down to this being the only unit in the test selection that is buss powered.
 RME do not supply a PSU with the Babyface Pro as standard so we had to use the buss powering option.
 Potentially buss power might not be able to offer what the unit needs to operate at it most effective so this could have been a factor in this result.

 The Focusrite result is also interesting.
 98.4dB is quite a low figure.
 It is far from a bad result but we would have expected higher.
 It has to be said this is the cheapest unit is the test by quite some margin, but it also should be pointed out that is was the only unit that was not fresh out of the box.
 We did download all the very latest drivers for all the test interfaces but the 616 had been around in the facility for some time so we can not guarantee the unit was in grade A condition.
+Please see the update at the bottom of the article for more information about this test.

 Input Frequency Response